 - Eggs: You can fit up to six eggs in the pan.

-- Cook the Italian sausage in an ovensafe skillet until no longer pink.
-Transfer the sausage to a paper towel-lined plate to drain.
+- Cook the Italian sausage in an oven-safe skillet until no longer pink.
+Transfer sausage to a paper towel-lined plate to drain.

 - Heat the olive oil over medium heat in the skillet used to cook the sausage.

-- Cook the fennel, onion and green pepper for 5-6 minutes or until softened then add the sausage back in, add the fresh garlic and heat it through.
+- Add the fennel, onion and green pepper and cook stirring often for 5-6 minutes or until softened then add the sausage back in, add the fresh garlic and heat it through.